- The Seventh Forgiveness Saying

 The prayer taught by the Master is remarkably like a prayer offered by His ancestor, King David.

-The wording and literary style of David’s kingdom prayer is incredibly similar to the Messiah Yeshua’s kingdom prayer; including David’s addressal of Adonai as being “our Father.”
-It should be noted that the amount of time that Adonai is Israel’s Father is “forever and ever.”
+The wording and literary style of David’s kingdom prayer is incredibly similar to the Messiah Yeshua’s kingdom prayer; including David’s addressal of HaShem as being “our Father.”
+It should be noted that the amount of time that HaShem is Israel’s Father is “forever and ever.”
 Also, it is important to point out that King David was a prophet as well as a king.
 Therefore, his words are binding.
 This means his prayer (the prayer the Messiah based His model kingdom prayer on) is corporately “Israel’s prayer;” as well as his (David’s).

 In the Messianic Age we will all recite the Model Prayer of Messiah: